Private Lessons

 What do we do in lessons?

 Lessons look completely different depending on the student’s age and level.
-I start young beginners with fun games and exercises for how to hold the violin and bow, how to create rhythms, how to stand still while holding their violin, how to put the bow with the violin, and how to put the fingers on the fingerboard.
-Then we begin Suzuki Book 1 by ear.
-While learning the twinkles, we will also begin to go through I Can Read Music book 1, with which I’ve had brilliant success in teaching students how to read music intuitively.
+I start young beginners with games and songs for how to hold the violin and bow, how to create rhythms, how to stand still while holding their violin, how to put the bow with the violin, and how to put the fingers on the fingerboard.
+Once they pass the “pre-twinkle” stage, we begin Suzuki Book 1 by ear.
+After learning the twinkles, we will add I Can Read Music book 1, with which I’ve had brilliant success in teaching students how to read music intuitively.
 All my students LOVE this book.
 Young beginners who put in 15-30 minutes of practice a day progress very quickly and have the most fun in their lessons.

-For my beginning middle school students who learned how to play from orchestra class, we will start with selections from Suzuki Book 1 or 2, work on posture, technique, and scales.
+For my beginning middle school students who learned how to play from orchestra class, we will start with Suzuki Book 1, work on posture, technique, and scales.
 Usually there is a lot of unlearning bad posture and bad habits for these students.
 However, these students progress rapidly if they put in 30 min to an hour a day of home practice.

-For my intermediate to advanced students, we will continue through Suzuki book 4 or 5, mixing in selections from Barbara Barber’s method book 2, Solos for Young Violinists, then continue through the standard repertoire with an equal mix of Baroque, Classical and Romantic composers.
+For my intermediate to advanced students, we will progress through Suzuki books 1-5, mixing in selections from Barbara Barber’s method book 2, Solos for Young Violinists, then continue through the standard repertoire with an equal mix of Baroque, Classical and Romantic composers.
 We will spend about 15 minutes on scales and etudes and the rest on solo repertoire.
-If we have time at the end, we will sight read a few fun duets.
-Depending on how much they practice at home, these students will usually be working on multiple solo pieces at once - such as polishing an older piece and learning a new one.
-For this much repertoire at this level, these students will practice 1.5 to 3 hours every day.
+If we have time at the end, we may sight read a few fun duets or work on their orchestra music.
+Depending on how much they practice at home, these students will usually be working on multiple solo pieces at once as well as orchestra and ensemble pieces.
+For this much repertoire at this level, these students practice 1-3 hours a day.

-I try to keep lessons as enjoyable as possible and will occasionally ask the student if they have any pieces they want to learn outside of their books (like pop songs, fiddling, ect!)
-The whole purpose of these lessons is to develop the student as a musician, learner, and confident individual, and I’m always open to new ways to make that process fun!
+I try to keep lessons as enjoyable as possible and will occasionally ask the student if they have any pieces they want to learn outside of their books (like pop songs, fiddling, ect!).
+The whole purpose of these lessons is to develop the student as a competent musician, curious learner, and confident individual, and I’m always looking for new ways to make that process fun!